 Bronx Conspiracy Lawyer

 Criminal conspiracy can be one of the most difficult criminal charges under New York Penal Law to understand.
 It is one of the few criminal charges where a court can accuse someone, try them, and convict them, without the person actually committing a criminal act.
 This is because the mere intention of committing a crime with another person is illegal.
 Because of this complex legal theory, many individuals who are facing these charges are unsure what their options are.
 Further complicating matters, New York law has six levels of conspiracy charges, each with their own elements and potential penalties.

 The core concept behind criminal conspiracy charges can be somewhat difficult to understand.
 New York Penal Law §105.00 states that a conspiracy is anytime two or more people agree to perform a criminal act.
-Further, New York Penal Law §105.20 states that no person can be convicted of a conspiracy charge unless they make an overt act towards the committing of that crime.
+Further, New York Penal Law §105.20 states that no person can be convicted of a conspiracy charge unless they make an overt act toward the committing of that crime.

 The Classes of Conspiracy Charges

 New York Penal Law names six classes of conspiracy that carry varying potential penalties for conviction.
 The core version of the statute is a catch-all for any instance of conspiracy.
-It can apply to any allegation of conspiracy and is known as conspiracy in the sixth degree, a class B misdemeanor.
+It can apply to any allegation of this crime and is known as conspiracy in the sixth degree, a class B misdemeanor.

 However, the higher levels of conspiracy apply when a defendant allegedly conspired to commit a felony or conspired with a person under the age of 16 while being over the age of 18.
-The statutes can be complicated but, in short, the more serious the crime that someone agrees to commit, the more serious the conspiracy charge.
+The statutes can be complicated but, in general, the more serious the crime that someone agrees to commit, the more serious the conspiracy charge.
 More severe charges also apply if a person conspires with a minor child.

 A Bronx Conspiracy Attorney is Ready to Help

 Allegations of conspiracy are complicated cases.
 They are the rare instances where the police can arrest you despite you not actually committing a criminal act.
-The mere collaboration between two people can be illegal if they take concrete steps towards committing a crime.
+The mere collaboration between two people can be illegal if they take concrete steps toward committing a crime.
 Defending against these charges can be difficult, but a Bronx conspiracy lawyer is ready to fight for you.
 They could work to examine the alleged conduct and they could utilize their knowledge of New York Penal Law to formulate a defense against the charges.
 Contact an attorney today to schedule a consultation.